-The following entries have been shortlisted for the 2015 Transport Innovation Award:
+The following entries have been shortlisted for the 2016 Transport Award:

 Entries can range from research concepts and ideas to technical issues and industrial applications, and are encouraged from, but not limited to, the themes and topics in the following areas:

 Across all sectors

 - Energy management and control systems; including power supply, power management, drive systems

 - Data management and control (vehicle / vehicle, vehicle / infrastructure, vehicle / user, infrastructure / user etc.)